Submission Guidelines

 πŸŽ“ Final Project (Abschlussarbeit)

-The final project (Abschlussarbeit) will be presented in the second-to-last session on 17 July 2025.
+The final project (Abschlussarbeit) will be presented in the second-to-last session.

 After that, you will have one week to review the content of your own final project and collect any questions that might arise.

-In the final session on 24 July 2025, we will discuss all open questions regarding the final project together.
+In the final session, we will discuss all open questions regarding the final project together.

 πŸš€ Final Words